John D. O'Bryant

 As a result of Brother Rodney’s relentless work and dedication to students and their development, he connects the students with the various academic components and outreach efforts to insure the success of each student.
 Moreover, he connects African American Students to the cultural programs, services and activities not only at the African American Institute but also the services and activities that are offered across Northeastern University Campus.
 Brother Rodney has been able to provide our community with the guidance that they need to experience self-worth, identity, self – esteem resulting in a high level of motivation.

-Keith Motley is currently the Programs, Events, and Operations Coordinator at the John D. O’Bryant African American Institute and also runs the Institute’s work-study program.
+Keith Allyn Motley is currently the Program Manager Outreach and Communications at the John D. O’Bryant African American Institute and also runs the Institute’s work-study program.
 He graduated Northeastern University in 2006 with a major in Entrepreneurship and a minor in Marketing.
 Keith was a part of the only Northeastern football team in school history to win a conference championship in 2002.
 Upon graduating Northeastern, Keith was a City Manager for Enterprise Rent-A-Car and then worked for IBM in their predictive analytics department.
-He also co-owns a restaurant in Boston with his mother.
+He also co-owns a restaurant in Boston with his mother and is President/CEO Wise Man Once, Incorporated.
 Keith grew up in the Institute, as his father James Keith Motley was Director from 1987-1992.
-Keith has a wife, Marie, and two children, Maya and Michael.
+Keith has a wife, Marie, and two children, Maya and Michael Allyn.

 Ms. Simonne Ronk is Program Coordinator and Manager of the John D. O’Bryant African American Institute Special Collections, and has been with JDOAAI since February, 2013.
 Within the role of Special Collections manager, Ms. Ronk oversees an African American subject-specific collection established in 1969.
 All materials encompass information about the African-Diaspora, throughout the world.
 The print collection consists of about 2000 unique volumes, as well as an audio/visual collection encompassing over 15K+ physical photographs, born-digital images, transferred archival video and audio recordings that document the institutional record of the JDOAAI, from its beginnings, to current events.
 As Program Coordinator, Ms. Ronk is responsible for managing the Excel Grant Program and the Community Service Program for the Ujima Global Leaders & Foundation Year Scholars.
 Simonne also works with our students and student groups as an advisor and counselor.
 Originally from Massillon, Ohio, Simonne moved to Boston in 2008 to serve an internship at Tufts University’s Lilly Music Library, to complete her second master degree in library and information science, from Kent State University.
 Ms. Ronk gained her bachelor and master degrees in saxophone performance from Ohio University.
 Currently, she is pursuing her doctoral degree in education, organizational leadership studies from the College of Professional Studies at Northeastern University, with expected graduation in spring, 2021.